Interstate 40: Tennessee

 The State of Tennessee has the longest segment of I-40 at 455 mi.
 The Interstate goes through all of the three Grand Divisions of Tennessee and its three largest cities: Memphis, Nashville, and Knoxville.
 Jackson, Lebanon, Cookeville, Crossville, and Newport are other notable cities through which I-40 passes.
 Before leaving the state, I-40 enters the Great Smoky Mountains toward North Carolina.

 The section of I-40 which runs between Memphis and Nashville is often referred to as the Music Highway.
 During reconstruction, a short section of I-40 through downtown Knoxville near the central Malfunction Junction was completely closed to traffic from May 1, 2008, and not reopened until June 12, 2009, with all traffic redirected via I-640, the northern bypass route.
 The redesigned section now has additional lanes in each direction, is less congested, and has fewer accidents.

 North Carolina

 In North Carolina, I-40 travels 420 mi.
-It enters the state as a winding mountain freeway through the Great Smoky Mountains, which frequently closes due to landslides and weather conditions.
+It enters the state as a winding mountain freeway through the Great Smoky Mountains, which frequently closes due to landslides and weather-related problems.
 It enters the state on a mostly north–south alignment, turning to a more east–west alignment upon merging with US 74 at the eastern terminus of the Great Smoky Mountains Expressway.
 From there, the highway passes through Asheville, Hickory, and Statesville before reaching the Piedmont Triad.
 Just east of the Triad City of Greensboro, North Carolina, it merges with I-85, and the two roads split again just west of the Research Triangle area, passing through Durham and Raleigh.
 From the Triangle to its eastern terminus in Wilmington, it once again takes a more north–south alignment.